Chatanga/DuneImmorality/tts_build/README.md

 ## Notes

-Using 'TS_Save_200.json' and 'TS_Save_201.json' as our working saves is arbitrary and could be changed in the top `build.py` file.
+Using 'TS_Save_YYY.json' and 'TS_Save_XXX.json' as our working saves is arbitrary and could be changed in the top `build.properties` file.
 In fact, the two could be the same, it's just safer to separate the two of them.

 ## Internals